d3/d3-force/README.md

 * [Many-Body](#many-body)
 * [Positioning](#positioning)

-You may also implement your own custom force.
-A force is simply a [function](#_force) that takes the simulation’s current *alpha* and modifies nodes’ positions or velocities.
+Of course you may also implement your own custom force function.
 Forces may optionally implement [*force*.initialize](#force_initialize) to receive the simulation’s array of nodes.

 <a name="_force" href="#_force">#</a> <i>force</i>(<i>alpha</i>)

-…
+Applies this force, optionally observing the specified *alpha*.
+Typically, the force is applied to the array of nodes previously passed to [*force*.initialize](#force_initialize), however, some forces may apply to a subset of nodes, or behave differently.
+For example, [d3.forceLink](#links) applies to the source and target of each link.

 <a name="force_initialize" href="#force_initialize">#</a> <i>force</i>.<b>initialize</b>(<i>nodes</i>)

-…
+… This method is called when a force is bound to a simulation via [*simulation*.force](#simulation_force) and when the simulation’s nodes change via [*simulation*.nodes](#simulation_nodes).
+A force may perform any necessary work during initialization, such as evaluating per-node parameters, rather than performing that work for each application of the force.

 #### Centering